Adapcon/adapcon/README.md

 # adapcon

+We are a Brazilian company of software development.

 Our purpose is to facilitate the day to day of our clients creating software with strategy, relevance and proximity.

 Ever imagined having a partner who understands you and wants to improve your relationship over time, making it efficient and generating savings?